jotd666/amiga68ktools/readme.txt

 tools/make_cdtv_iso.py: not my work, but interesting: creates ISO files for CDTV tools/whdload_slave.py: can parse a whdload slave and extract info from it tools/cheapres.py: cheap resourcer from IRA disassembled source.
-Names system calls (using LVOs.i) tools/wdate.py: same as amiga wdate (whdload), but in python for cross compilation tools/whdslave_resourcer.py: disassembles whdload slave (ira) and tries to find patchlists & resload calls tools/scan_slaves.py: scans a directory tree for whdload slaves/games and creates a sheet with characteristics (memory, ecs/aga...)
+Names system calls (using LVOs.i)
+                   and also names custom registers offsets tools/wdate.py: same as amiga wdate (whdload), but in python for cross compilation tools/whdslave_resourcer.py: disassembles whdload slave (ira) and tries to find patchlists & resload calls tools/scan_slaves.py: scans a directory tree for whdload slaves/games and creates a sheet with characteristics (memory, ecs/aga...) tools/find_memory_gaps.py: scans a winuae memory dump for "empty" areas (useful to insert savebuffers/cdbuffers)

 * 68kchecker: program to find possible self-modifying code or cpu dependent code or other from IRA source